Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ## Jason Calacanis: An Embodiment of The Achiever?

-Internationally recognized entrepreneur, angel investor, and host of the "[This Week in Startups](https://www.youtube.com/c/thisweekin)" podcast, Jason Calacanis, has left an indelible imprint on the tech industry.
+Internationally recognized entrepreneur, angel investor, and host of the "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/c/thisweekin" >This Week in Startups</a>" podcast, Jason Calacanis, has left an indelible imprint on the tech industry.
 But what could be the driving force behind his accomplishments?
 Could it be an inherent yearning to feel valuable and worthwhile, characteristic of the Enneagram Type 3 - The Achiever?

 ### The Achiever: An Overview